من نحن

 Dr. Yazan AlAbed, MD, PhD

-Co-Founder and Scientific Adviser
+Co-Founder & Scientific Adviser

 I am a Harvard and McGill University trained physician and scientist.
 My interest in longevity started during my PhD work on nerve regeneration.
 I identified key targetable molecular pathways involved in the regeneration of the central nervous system following injury with several patents.